 There is a question that has been handed to me over and over via email and that is, "Elizabeth, what do YOU do to destress yourself?"

-Well, I try my hardest to practice everything I preach and every morning I do specific things for my stress prevention.
+Well, I try my hardest to practice everything I preach, and every morning I do specific things for my stress prevention.

 Every morning I wake up, the first thing I do, when I get out of bed, is get on my knees and pray.
 I pray with gratitude, I pray for forgiveness, and I pray for blessings upon those who are in need.
-The gratitude helps me remember all the wonderful things I am blessed with, the forgiveness helps me remember my weaknesses that I need to improve on, and the blessings for others is something that is very important to me.
+The gratitude helps me remember all the wonderful things I am blessed with, the forgiveness helps me remember the weaknesses that I need to improve on, and the blessings for others are something that is very important to me.

 After my morning prayer, I do four things to help destress and prevent stress in my life and they are clean, exercise (yoga), meditate, and read my scriptures.